kdbchau/Beloniformes-Opsin/README.md

 # 1. Install Software
 Software with a * next to the name were already available in the Niagara cluster from Compute Canada.
+PAML was run on the Lovejoy server.

 1. [__FastQC*__](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) (version 0.11.8)
 2. [__Trimmomatic*__](http://www.usadellab.org/cms/?page=trimmomatic) (version 0.38)